 I - “Incomplete” denotes an examination or required assignment which has been postponed for a serious reason after consultation with the instructor.
 Students who have not contacted a faculty member regarding completion of course requirements are subject to a failing grade.
 Students given approval to postpone course requirements must complete them on the date specified by the faculty member.
 If the notation is still incomplete by the faculty grading deadline for the following semester (excluding intersession and summer), it is converted to a failing grade (F).

 IP - Work “In Progress”; final grade to be assigned upon completion of the entire course sequence in courses predetermined by the dean.
 “In Progress” (IP) notations on graduate student transcripts, if not cleared, will revert to an “F” upon expiration of the time limit set by the department.

 W - “Withdrawal”; a notation used by the Office of the Registrar when a student drops a course after University census date but before the withdrawal deadline in any given semester.

 NR - Grade “Not Reported” by instructor within 10 days after the examination period; a notation used by the Office of the Registrar.
 To correct the transcript, the instructor must file a change of grade form.
 “NR” carries no connotation of student performance and no grade point value is given.
-“NR” notations that are not reconciled by the end of the following semester will be converted to a failing grade (F).
+“NR” notations that are not reconciled by the faculty grading deadline for the following semester (excluding intersession and summer) will be converted to a failing grade (F).

 AU - “Auditor”; course not taken for credit.
 Regular tuition is charged for audited courses.